mikeroll/alertmanager-sentry-gateway/README.md

 # alertmanager-sentry-gateway

 alertmanager-sentry-gateway is a webhook gateway for [Alertmanager](https://github.com/prometheus/alertmanager).
-This gateway recives webhooks from Alertmanager and sends alert information as an event to [Sentry](https://sentry.io).
+This gateway receives webhooks from Alertmanager and sends alert information as an event to [Sentry](https://sentry.io).

 ## Install